A laptop to replace your desktop

 The screen… Wow, the screen.
 Superb 15.6″ and of the wide variety.
 Nothing can beat that.
 Well, almost nothing.
 And talk about superb resolution: amount of pixels is 1,920 x 1,080.
 Very few laptops have this type of resolution.
 And the effects on image quality are worthy of praise.
 It makes one remain awed throughout playing with the device.

 Asus also changed the keyboard.
 While most of the competition use that chiclet one, the N55SF-A1 features one that is traditional.
 Any kind of typing person will appreciate it.
-Writing this current article on the laptop’s keyboard felt good.
+Writing this current review on the laptop’s keyboard felt good.
 We are thankful for that to the buttons; they were interconnected and thus quick and easy to hit.
 The con of this is there is no backlit option.
 Good luck typing in a dark room, then.
 The touchpad is very big.
 We think keys that would have made less noise in tests and would have been softer would have made the touchpad a dream to use.

 Intel Core i7-2630QM processor